-- To understand the usage of minimum potential energy principle and generating global stiffness matrices. - To enable the student should learn to formulate the global load vectors for flexure elements. - To understand the effective usage of Galerkin method and formulation of interpolation functions in finite element analysis. - To introduce of Iso-parametric, Axi-symmetric elements and estimate error using Numerical methods. - To understand the non-linear analysis.
+- Understand the usage of minimum potential energy principle and generating global stiffness matrices. - To enable the student should learn to formulate the global load vectors for flexure elements. - Understand the effective usage of Galerkin method and formulation of interpolation functions in finite element analysis. - To introduce of Iso-parametric, Axi-symmetric elements and estimate error using Numerical methods - Understand the non-linear analysis.